 When a staff member from a school outside the School of Education and Human Development undertakes instructional duties within the School of

-Education and Human Development, the chairman of the department in the School of Education and Human Development in which he/she has accepted assignment shall be expected to contribute a systematically developed evaluation of the staff member's performance of those duties to the staff member's department for placement in his/her open personnel file.
+Education and Human Development, the chairman of the department in the School of Education and Human Development in which they have accepted assignments shall be expected to contribute a systematically developed evaluation of the staff member's performance of those duties to the staff member's department for placement in their open personnel file.
 The staff member's department and school shall be fully responsible for all recommendations regarding reappointment, promotion and tenure.

 Specific instructional assignments and scheduling of a staff member from outside the School of Education and Human Development to any of these courses shall be made by the appropriate School of Education and Human Development department chairman in consultation with the staff member's department chairman.